hoseberg/Seattle/README.md

 The goal is to choose a dataset, point out 3-5 main questions from a given dataset, and make a basic analysis to answer the raised questions.
 This repository covers the technical part of the analysis.
-The communication of the results is part of a Medium Blog Post.
+The communication of the results is part of a Medium Blog Post, see https://hoseberg.medium.com/i-pack-my-ml-and-go-to-seattle-594ab48791ed

 The dataset used here is the **Seattle AirBnB Open Data dataset**, see the link below for details.
 This dataset cotains data about hosts and accommodations in Seattle that can be booked with AirBnB.
 In this project, we focus on the following questions: